 We have 2 private guest bedrooms in the farmhouse with full size beds.
-Running potable spring water and a composting toilet.
-We currently have an electric stove and bbq that we cook with, but plan on buying a wood cooking stove for the winter.
-Kitchen is still under renovation but functional.
-We will provide food for 3 meals a day (usually rice and beans, pasta, or some grain, occasionally meat, always with a vegetable or two) and enjoy sharing cooking responsibilities and recipes!
+Running potable spring water, a composting toilet, a rocket stove heated shower.
+We use a wood cooking stove and wood heat stove for cooking.
+We will provide food for 2+ meals a day (usually rice and beans, pasta, or some grain, occasionally meat, always with a vegetable or two) and enjoy sharing cooking responsibilities and recipes!
 Breakfasts are pretty casual, usually homemade yogurt, banana pancakes or eggs and homemade sourdough flatbread.
 It’s cozy but rustic!

 Exploring the forests behind the house is a treasure we greatly appreciate and try to utilize as often as possible.
 The Pisgah National Forests surrounds us with trails, lookouts and scenic drives.
 The town of Hot Springs, which the Appalachian Trail passes through, is 30 minutes drive away.
 Our town of Marshall hosts music weekly, an outside farmers market and small tourist shops.
 The French Broad River is 15 minutes away with one of the most popular launches for whitewater rafting.
 The city of Asheville is an hour away and always has events and shows.
 Having transportation is required to get around, since we are at the end of a 7 mile road, in rural countryside.
-We also currently don’t have WiFi, and most cell phone providers don’t reach our house since we are in a valley- we can drive 5 minutes up the ridge and get great service though, and so we go up every few days to check in with the outside world.
+We also currently don’t have WiFi, and most cell phone providers don’t reach our house since we are in a valley - we can drive 5 minutes from the house to get service, though, so at least every few days we check in with the outside world.

 Eingeschränkter Internet Zugang

 Wir sind Raucher

 25 hours per week, 2 days off